Northern Ireland Assembly divided by Irish language

 The speaker said Mr Campbell's conduct fell "well short of standards expected from MLAs".

-Sinn Fein's Martin McGuinness said the incident "bordered on racism".
+The then deputy first minister, Sinn Féin's Martin McGuinness said the incident "bordered on racism".

 The clashes have continued.
 DUP Agriculture Minister Michelle McIlveen took the decision in September 2016 to rename a fisheries protection vessel from the Irish name given to it by a previous Sinn Féin minister, Michelle Gildernew.